mplinuxgeek/rpi_cc2530-cc2591_hat/README.md

  flash OK.
 ```

+If the process is stuck at "writing page 1/128" then you may have skipped the erase step, repeat the erase before trying the write again.

-The CC module is now ready to be used, Zigbee2mqtt can now be installed.
+The CC module is now ready to be used and Zigbee2mqtt can now be installed.

 # DS18B20